-15 feholdexcept should be effective on typical IEC 559 implementations which have the default non-stop mode and at least one other mode for trap handling or aborting.
+feholdexcept should be effective on typical IEC 60559 implementations which have the default non-stop mode and at least one other mode for trap handling or aborting.
 If the implementation provides only the non-stop mode, then installing the non-stop mode is trivial.

-A previous draft specified a feprocentry function, which was equivalent to feholdexcept is more appropriate for the user model prescribed in §7.6.
+10 A previous draft specified a feprocentry function, which was equivalent to

 '''

 fegetenv(envp);

-fesetenv(FE_DFL_ENV);
+fesetenv(FE DFL ENV);

 '''